edenx/edenx.github.io/_posts/2020-09-22-construction-of-RKHS.md

 A direct consequence of Theorem 1 is that given any feature map $\phi(\cdot):\calX\to\calH$, we can define a positive definite function $k(x, x') = \inner{\phi(x), \phi(x')}\_{H\_k}$ and a corresponding RKHS via procedure demonstrated in Theorem 1; on the other hand, for any RKHS with kernel $k$ (which is unique), we may define the feature map to be $\phi(x) = k(x, \cdot)$.
 For appropriate choices of feature map, the reproducing kernel $k$ is in closed form.
 This means that, for data $\\{x\_n\\}\_{n\in\N}\subset\calX$, $k(x, x')$ can be computed directly without the evaluation of $\phi(x), \phi(x')$ and the inner product between them.
 This is known as the kernel method in ML.
 This is really useful as many feature maps are of infinite dimensions.

-Finally, we end this section with a remark:
+Finally, we end with a remark:

 **Remark 1.** _We can define a evaluation functional on $\calX$ that $k\_x\; s.t. \; k\_x(f) = f(x)$ for $f\in\calH$, which is a linear operator.
 Then we have that a Hilbert space is a RKHS iff $k\_x$ is continuous $\forall x\in \calX$.
 In addition, this implies all the functions in RKHS are continuous._
 _Proof._